 Native plant: A plant that originally occurs within a region as the result of natural processes rather than human intervention.
 In the lower Midwest (Missouri and surrounding states), native plants have existed since prior to the time of widespread Euro-American settlement a little more than 200 years ago.

 Cultivar: A plant selected for a certain trait, for example, flower color, foliage color, fruit color, shape, size, pest resistance, growth habit, disease resistance, longer bloom times, or stronger stems.
 Cultivars can be derived from non-native plants or native ones.
 Cultivars derived from native plants are often called “nativars.”
 Cultivars can have sterile flowers and produce no seeds.
 Most cultivars are created by cloning (asexual reproduction, such as with plant cuttings), in which clones of the parent plant are produced.
-Types of cultivars include seedlings within one species (most common), strains, and hybrids (see definitions in glossary below) as well as via genetic manipulation at the cellular level in a laboratory, such as Roundup-ready corn and soybeans.
+Some cultivars are strains (seed-grown, relatively true to type) or hybrids (see definitions in glossary below) as well as via genetic manipulation at the cellular level in a laboratory, such as Roundup-ready corn and soybeans.

 For example, within a population of a straight native plant species in the wild, there may be some individuals that are more compact in stature than others.
 A cutting might be made of one of those compact individuals, and that plant propagated asexually to preserve the compact structure gene.
 However, individuals in that same population with a taller structure might also have produced more nectar for butterflies than the compact individuals, but cuttings are not taken of those individuals.
 Having some “compact structure” cultivars on the marketplace may not be a problem.
 However, if that cultivar becomes dominant in the marketplace and in landscaping, the “higher nectar” genetic traits of this plant disappear from plants in cultivation.